Price: £95 PLUS VAT

 - The experience of a pilot participant - engaging departmental staff, integrating the TEF into internal quality assurance reviews, and managing resources

-- The future of subject-level TEF - benchmarking, narrative statements and the effect of the pandemic on data and evidence gathering across subjects
+- Learning from the subject-level TEF - benchmarking, narrative statements and the effect of the pandemic on data and evidence gathering across subjects

 The context for discussion:

-- the Independent Review of TEF - which is looking at:
+- The just-published Independent Review of TEF and Government’s response which proposes: